Frequently Asked Questions

 Are these ‘new’ or ‘old’ GCSEs?

 There has been a great deal of change nationally in terms of curriculum and qualifications that has been widely covered in the media.
-New GCSEs have been designed and launched in English and Maths for first teaching from this September.
+New GCSEs have been designed and launched in English and Maths.
 These are very rigorous qualifications with significantly increased content requirements, all assessed by exams at the end of the course.
-They will be graded on an entirely new 9-1 scale.
-All other subjects will see new GCSEs introduced next September so the courses the Class of 2019 will be following for courses other than English and Maths will be the existing ‘old’ GCSEs.
+They are graded on an entirely new 9-1 scale.
+All other subjects will see new GCSEs introduced next September (2018) so the courses the Class of 2019 will be following for courses other than English and Maths will be the existing ‘old’ GCSEs.
 This combination of old and new GCSEs at the same time is a strange situation but it is one in which current Year 9s in every school in the country will face during Key Stage 4.
 This year group will greatly benefit from being Bolingbroke’s first GCSE cohort, with staff able to focus on them and their courses rather than Year 11 pupils studying different courses at the same time!

 What are some bad reasons to choose preferences subjects?